 The Pinang Peranakan Mansion allows you a glimpse back in time as to how the rich Straits Chinese settlers (known as Peranakans or Babas and Nyonyas) once lived.

-Originally built in the late 19th century by a rich tin mine owner, Kapitan Cina Chung Keng Kwee, the house was abandoned and left to decay after WWII, when it was used by the Japanese who occupied the island of Penang.
+Originally built in the late 19th century by a rich tin mine owner, Kapitan Cina Chung Keng Kwee, the house was abandoned and left to decay after World War Two, when it was used by the Japanese army who occupied the island of Penang after the British left and moved down Singapore.

 This stately home has now been fully restored to its former glory and with the addition of over a thousand antiques of the period and is now a fascinating place to visit.